Course title: Cultures of the USA and the UK (EN 1 J08)

 Enrolment requirements: CEL 3 and Analysis of English Texts

 Content: This course deals with customs, institutions and values of the UK and the USA.
 The readers will enable students to get to know various aspects of these two societies, such as politics, multiculturalism, education and art.
 Students will prepare their own presentations of various topic concerning UK and US culture and present them during the seminar

-All students must attend the lecture on Wednesdays 11:45 to 12:30 and one of the seminar groups (you may choose the group you wish to attend).
+All students must attend the first lecture and one of the seminar groups (you may choose the group you wish to attend).
 Please wait for the schedule to be announced.

-The classes start on the 5th of October.
+The classes start in October.
 There will be no “upisivanje u grupe”, you will choose one of the three seminar groups, once the schedule is announced.

 Obligatory literature: (The Reader):

 NOTE: please do not copy the reader from the copy shop before the first lecture,

 the 5th of October 2015 at 11:45 obligatory for all students, when you will be given instructions.